Finless Find: 1962 Chrysler New Yorker Station Wagon – Sold?

 Classic cars originally built new in limited numbers tend to be a very rare site once nearly sixty years of attrition have taken their toll.
-This partially-restored 1962 Chrysler New Yorker Station Wagon currently listed here on Craigslist in Warren, New Jersey is a prime example as only 1,400 originally made make this station wagon a very rare sit today.
+This partially-restored 1962 Chrysler New Yorker Station Wagon currently originally listed in October 2020 on Craigslist in Warren, New Jersey is a prime example as only 1,400 originally made make this station wagon a very rare sit today.
 Reported to be a California-sourced car with a dechromed but finished exterior now in need of interior work, the current caretaker is asking $22,000 for his New Yorker.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his not-yet-finished car priced $500 above this guide’s #1 “Concours” estimate of $21,500.
 Hagerty’s estimate appears to be out of touch as the Collector Car Market Review confirms the seller has his Chrysler priced between this guide’s #3 “Good” estimate of $18,700 and the #2 “Very Good” appraisal of $28,200.
-If you are serious about finishing this New Yorker project, you can start the conversation by calling John at (908) 458-3861.
-When you do, please remember to mention you saw his station wagon featured here on GuysWithRides.com

 For the 1962 model year, Chrysler’s Virgil Exner designed “Forward Look” styling was finally phased out.
 The classic Chrysler tail fins no longer existed for 1962 and now only four-door models were offered as wagons, sedans, and hardtops.
 While the front end of the car remained unchanged, with slanting headlights alongside an “open mouth” grille, station wagons saw a different rear fender treatment that was more reminiscent of Plymouths.
 Potential consumers considered the now-finless cars bizarre and sales were slow compared to Chrysler’s entry-level Newport which was identical in body style and offered a convertible model.
 The New Yorker was the last Chrysler to have a 126-inch wheelbase.